david-fortini/hello-docker/README.md

 sh ./get-docker.sh
 ```

-More info about installation here at [here](https://docs.docker.com/engine/install/ubuntu/)
+More info about installation can be found [here](https://docs.docker.com/engine/install/ubuntu/)

 ## How to run
 We give an arbitrary name `example1` so that docker can identify this container.